MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-sbd-issues-rhel.md

 ### Resolution: Restart the Pacemaker cluster

 When you use SBD as a fencing device and enable it for a Pacemaker cluster, services should be managed under cluster control.
-Therefore, you can't start/stop it manually.
-After adding any new SBD device in the Pacemaker cluster, you should restart the Pacemaker cluster to make the SBD device to take effect under cluster control.
+Therefore, you can't start or stop it manually.
+After adding any new SBD device to the Pacemaker cluster, you should restart the Pacemaker cluster to make the SBD device take effect under cluster control.

 1. Stop and restart the cluster services on all cluster nodes.